accept-nano/accept-nano-client/README.md

 })
 ```

+After the payment is created, the client will automatically proceed to the verification step.

 #### Option 2: Verify a Payment Through Client

-If you create an _accept-nano_ payment from another source (such as your application's backend), you can use this option to perform the verification on client.
+If you create an _accept-nano_ payment in another context (such as your application's backend), you can use this option to perform the verification on client.

 ```ts
 session.verifyPayment('eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9')